Introduction to GetSocial User Management¶

 - Authentication with social or custom identities: we support user authentication via Facebook or your custom authentication system.
 Authentication happens transparently for the user, without any extra login screens.

-- Custom user properties: attach any key-value pairs to the user profile, like current level in a game or join date.
+- Custom user properties: attach any key-value pairs to the user profile, like the current level in a game or join date.

-- Cross platform and cross device support: allows you to identify and authenticate users across platforms and multiple devices.
+- Cross-platform and cross-device support: allows you to identify and authenticate users across platforms and multiple devices.

 - User profiles: create user profiles using user identities and custom user properties.